ivangfr/springboot-rsocket-webflux-aop/README.md

 - Open a browser and access `movie-client-ui` at http://localhost:8081

-- Next, go to `movie-client-shell` terminal
+- Go to `movie-client-shell` terminal

 - Add a movie using RSocket (`Request-Response`)
   ```